Congratulations! You’ve made it to the finish line.

 Developing an understanding of closing costs is important for you as a seller, as it can greatly impact your profits.
 Additionally, it is an important factor in calculating the listing price of a house in South Dakota.

 Now you’re ready!
 You might’ve heard horror stories of people being blindsided by high closing costs in South Dakota- but that’s often the result of not preparing and educating themselves ahead of time.
-If you are a Houzeo For Sale By Owner Seller in South Dakota, we want you to be one of the most well-informed home sellers out there.
+If you opt for Houzeo’s South Dakota Flat Fee MLS listing service, we want you to be one of the most well-informed home sellers out there.
 Next step, log on to Houzeo.com and list your home for sale by owner.
 You’ll be in full control of your listing and save thousands in the process!

 Frequently Asked Questions